 To date, our cash and cash equivalents have been deposited primarily in savings and short-term deposit accounts.
-Savings and deposit accounts generated a limited amount of interest income.
-In 2019, 2018 and 2017 we held deposits in US dollars.
+Savings and deposit accounts generated a limited amount of interest income or interest expense.
+In 2020, 2019 and 2018 we held deposits in US dollars.